zalando/skipper/docs/tutorials/auth.md

    when the OAuth2 authorization grant flow feature is enabled.
 1. Skipper calls the provider's token URL with the authorization code, and receives a response with the access and refresh tokens.
-1. Skipper stores the tokens in an `oauth-grant` cookie which is stored in the user's browser.
+1. Skipper stores the tokens in an `oauth-grant`<sup>1</sup> cookie which is stored in the user's browser.
 1. Subsequent calls to any route with an `oauthGrant()` filter will now pass as long as the access token is valid.

+1: The name of this cookie can be changed by providing the `-oauth2-token-cookie-name` parameter.

 ### Encrypted cookie tokens